FickleLife/stacked_vm_issue/README.md

 ![Test Image 1](./img1.png)

-When adding items programmatically to a **reversed** list, the state of the child viewmodels remain and the top 5 colours do not change regardless of the number in the listitem.
+When adding items programmatically to a **reversed** list (by clicking the plus icon bottom right), the state of the child viewmodels remain and the top 5 colours do not change regardless of the number in the listitem.

 ![Test Image 1](./img2.png)